All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 1) the person raising the money is sleazy.

-2) the tactics being used are sleazy.
+2) the tactics being used to raise money are sleazy.

 BTW, number three’s not merely sleazy, it’s probably illegal.